wp-plugins/slideshow-jquery-image-gallery/readme.txt

 = 2.2.0 Pre-release =
 *   Slides can now be randomized.

+= 2.1.2 =
+*   Wordpress media uploader link in image inserter pop-up now opens in a new window.
+*   Fixed: Image inserter pop-up CSS no longer pushes the 'insert' buttons off-screen.

 = 2.1.1 =
 *   Fixed: Settings meta-box threw an unexpected 'T_ENDFOREACH' since a shorthand PHP tag was used improperly.